Module 3: How to Locate Captioned Videos and Create Your Own

 The AEM Center is only providing the content for these modules.
 The listed activities are suggested to encourage reflection as you interact with the content.
 If you are taking this module for credit, you may be required to submit assignments to your credit provider.
 The AEM Center itself will not be collecting assignments for these modules.
 If your district, state, or other agency is offering credit, please follow instructions provided to you for submitting evidence of participation directly to that agency.

 All of the modules in the AEM series are pre-approved for the IAAP Certified Professional in Accessibility Core Competencies (CPACC) credential.
 If you currently hold IAAP Certification, you can submit completed activities for CAECs through the International Association of Accessibility Professionals.

 Captions on videos have benefits that extend beyond learners who are deaf or hard of hearing.
 In Module 3, you have the opportunity to learn how to find videos with captions, identify quality features, and create your own captions on a practice video.

-To begin, participate in a 1-hour webinar on October 17th, 2018 from 4-5 PM Eastern.
-If you are unable to attend, a recording will be provided.
+To begin, watch a 1-hour webinar.
 The webinar will introduce some of the key concepts and skills you will learn in this module, including:

 - Definition of key terms